RustyGrill/Fake-news-detection/README.md

 2. Data Preprocessing\
 Removed null entries, punctuation, and stopwords.

-&nbsp;Tokenized and cleaned the news content for further analysis.
+&nbsp;&nbsp;&nbsp;&nbsp;Tokenized and cleaned the news content for further analysis.

 3. Feature Extraction\
 Used Count Vectorization to convert text into numerical feature vectors.